ayush03dev/chat-google-docs/README.md

 ```

 Once running, users can sign in with their Google account and start chatting with their own private or public Google Docs using natural language.

----

-Let me know if you also want a diagram or architecture flow to include in your documentation.